 Flavored with anise and embossed with a variety of designs, these edible works of art were historically made for religious holidays and other special occasions.
 They remain wildly popular at the Christkindlmarkts (outdoor Christmas Markets) in Europe.
 Springerle are a very low-moisture cookie made without any butter, lard, or shortening.
 When first baked, they are chewy like a sugar cookies.
 After being stored in covered tins for several weeks of "aging", they become harder as their flavor and texture develops.
 At this point they are traditionally eaten with and dunked in a hot beverage.

-Using a standing mixer with a whip attachment, beat the eggs until light and foamy, about 12 minutes.
+Using a standing mixer with a whip attachment, beat the eggs until doubled in size with a foamy texture, about 20 minutes.
 This step is very important as there is no added leavener in this recipe.

 On low speed, gradually add the powdered sugar until incorporated.

 Using a flat paddle attachment, gradually blend in the flour on low speed.

 Cover the bowl with a clean damp kitchen towel and let it rest for at least 1/2 hour.

 Take out about 1/4 of the dough and keep the rest in the bowl covered with the damp towel.
 It's important to keep the unused dough covered so it doesn't dry out.